navid-ahrary/AZ-104/az-104/01-identities_governance.md

-# AZ-104 Microsoft Azure Administrator
+# Manage Identities and Governance

 ## Table of contents